Investing in Cryptocurrency in 2023: Complete Guide and Tips

 Guy has put together this handy video on crypto investing on a budget if you are looking to get started with fewer funds.

-Investing in Cryptocurrency?
+Investing in Crypto?
 Prepare for Volatility and Risk!

 I think it’s pretty well known that cryptocurrency investing and volatility go hand in hand.
 While the larger coins like Bitcoin and Ethereum have calmed down to some extent, moves of 10% are still not unusual.
 However smaller tokens can move that much and more day after day, and those moves can come in either direction.
 That makes it crucial to learn as much as possible about any token and its underlying project before investing.